-Thanks to ever-growing technologies and the ubiquity of the internet, employees are always connected and can work remotely.
+Thanks to ever-growing technologies and ubiquity of the internet, employees are always connected to the organization even if they work remotely.
 However, as a common practice, most remote employees connect to public Wi-Fi when they are on-the-move, and this may not be the best practice concerning the security of the data available with them.

 Therefore, to mitigate the security risks attached to using a public Wi-Fi or unsecured internet, organizations are encouraging remote employees to connect to a VPN (Virtual Private Network).

 Virtual Private Network encrypts and secures information or data that is transmitted on private or public networks.
 With a VPN, an employee can work on critical data without apprehensions about the data being stolen or compromised.
 Essentially, a VPN is built to:

 Mask your IP address and location: Sometimes, all a threat actor needs is your IP address or location to get access to all the information.
 VPN spoofs your IP address by directing you from public Wi-Fi to a new gateway and shows that you are in a different location and masks where you are operating from.